Table of Contents

 What is Thermoforming?

 Thermoforming is a manufacturing process in which a thermoplastic or glass sheet is heated to a temperature where it becomes soft and flexible.
-Then the sheet is pressed into and stretched over the mould using air (both vacuum and compressed) pressure or pressed between moulds using mechanical force to form into desired shape.
+Then the sheet is pressed into and stretched over the mould using air (both vacuum and compressed) pressure or pressed between moulds using mechanical force to form into the desired shape.

 It’s very similar to vacuum forming but faster and used extensively for higher volume manufacturing of thermoplastics.
 Depending on the material, mould type, sheet thickness, and quantity, it might need trimming to create the final part.